Asian Art Outpost

 Shaolin Chang Chuan

-This is a combination of two titles.
+少林長拳 is a combination of two titles.
 The first two characters mean little forest, as in the little forest of the Shaolin monks (shao lin = little forest).
-The second two characters mean "long fist".
+The second two characters mean “long fist.”

-This title is specific to a certain technique - if you are studying Shaolin Chang Chuan, then you are already aware of all the ramifications.
+This title is specific to a particular technique - if you are studying Shaolin Chang Chuan, then you are already aware of all the ramifications.

 Shaolin Chuan / Shao Lin Quan